 At its core, setting up a sinking fund is proactive planning.
 We plan ahead for as many major expenses as we can so that our budget is more insulated from big ticket spending.

-Differences between a Sinking fund and Emergency Fund
+What’s the difference?
+Sinking fund vs Emergency Fund

 All this talk about setting aside money each month for major expenses might sound familiar.
 It’s easy to get emergency funds and sinking funds confused, but there is one simple difference that should help you out.

 Emergency funds are for unexpected events that you don’t have control over.
 They are used when you get in a car accident, when your AC goes out, or to cover your expenses in case of an unexpected job loss.